 When you hover over any product on your board in Polyvore, you can easily see where the item is from and how much it costs.
 Then if you click on it (twice), Polyvore will open up a new tab where you can buy that item from whatever store it’s from (i.e. PIER 1 in the image above). <– this is a super helpful feature for us because we can easily link directly to any item we include, without having to go back and find each URL ourselves.

-We’re not sure if this last part is the most tech-savvy or efficient way to do this, but once our mood board is done we take a screen shot of the final product to show on the blog as a regular image (there is any option to get a HTML code and include that instead).
+We’re not sure if this last part is the most tech-savvy or efficient way to do this, but once our mood board is done we take a screenshot of the final product to show on the blog as a regular image (there is an option to get a HTML code and include that instead).

 When we worked on the nursery mood board, we weren’t necessarily looking for EXACT items (except for the crib and art), we were just looking for items to get the “vibe”.
 Once we ironed out the vibe and color scheme of the room, we were able to send this image to Katie for her approval.
 Then all 3 of us saved this mood board image to our phones so we could easily access it when we were out shopping and saw something we loved.
 As you can see from the reveal, the nursery didn’t stick EXACTLY to the board (which is OKAY!) but the mood board was super helpful to keep our vision on track.
 Plus, this mood board ensured all three of us were visualizing the same thing and could plan accordingly.